Vegan Info

 "Having big UK meat-eaters cut some of it out of their diet would be like taking 8 million cars off the road.
 That's just one of the findings of new research that scientists say gives the most reliable calculation yet of how what we eat impacts our planet.
 The Oxford University study is the first to pinpoint the difference high- and low-meat diets have on greenhouse gas emissions, researchers say."

 "Eating a vegan diet massively reduces the damage to the environment caused by food production, the most comprehensive analysis to date has concluded.
 The research showed that vegan diets resulted in 75% less climate-heating emissions, water pollution and land use than diets in which more than 100g of meat a day was eaten.
 Vegan diets also cut the destruction of wildlife by 66% and water use by 54%, the study found.
-The heavy impact of meat and dairy on the planet is well known, and people in rich nations will have to slash their meat consumption in order to end the climate crisis.
-But previous studies have used model diets and average values for the impact of each food type."
+The heavy impact of meat and dairy on the planet is well known, and people in rich nations will have to slash their meat consumption in order to end the climate crisis."

 "More than 650 academics have called on British universities to commit to 100% plant-based catering to fight the climate crisis, saying that the institutions have 'for centuries, been shining lights of intellectual, moral, and scientific progress'”.

 "Cows are often described as climate-change criminals because of how much planet-warming methane they burp.
-But there’s another problem with livestock farming that’s even worse for the climate and easier to overlook: To feed the world’s growing appetite for meat, corporations and ranchers are chopping down more forests and trampling more carbon-sequestering grasslands to make room for pastures and fields of hay.
+But there’s another problem with livestock farming - to feed the world’s growing appetite for meat, corporations and ranchers are chopping down more forests and trampling more carbon-sequestering grasslands to make room for pastures and fields of hay.
 Ruminants, like cattle, sheep and goats, need space to graze, and animal feed needs space to grow.
 The greenhouse gases unleashed by this deforestation and land degradation mean food systems account for one-third of the world’s human-generated climate pollution...Climate policies and investment focus heavily on fossil fuels and the energy sector, but slashing agricultural emissions is also crucial to keeping planetary warming below catastrophic levels..."

 “My body will not be a tomb for other creatures.”